not-kennethreitz/records-migrate/README.md

-# discography
+# Discography: Migration for Records

-A migration system for Records.
+A migration system for the [Records](https://github.com/kennethreitz/records) Python library.